feraskhemakhem/MatchMaker/README.md

 2. Prepare your Node.js environment (npm init, npm install, all that jazz).
 3. Go to [discord.com/deveopers](discord.com/developers) and follow [these instructions](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
 4. Once you generate your token, add it to your local build of the app.
 The `dotenv` library is supported in the code, so just create a `.env` file with a secret consisting of your token.
 The secret name is `BOT_TOKEN`, but you can change it if you want at the very bottom of the `bot.js` file.
 You can opt to use a `config.json` file (like they do (here)[https://discordjs.guide/creating-your-bot/configuration-files.html]), but I prefer the `.env` because Heroku's secret is stored with the same variable `process.env.BOT_TOKEN` as `dotenv`.
 NOTE: Your token is a private key that you should share with nobody!
 Make sure any files that contain your token are not pushed to GitHub (`.env` is included in the `.gitignore` by default).
 In addition, your token will not be accessible through the developer portal once you generate it, so make sure to record it; otherwise, you may have to reset your token.
-5. To run your code locally, run `npm bot.js` in the base directory of this project.
+5. To run your code locally, run `node bot.js` in the base directory of this project.
 6. If you wish to host it on a server, it does not take too many resources at all.
 I'm using a free Heroku instance currently.
 Just make sure to set a config variable for your token secret, as well as a buildpack for Node.

 With that, you should be up and running your own server!
 As the project expands, more will be added.